Alicepinch/stay-in-st-tropez/TESTING.md

 #### Returning User:

 As a returning user I would like to be able to get in contact for further information.
  - A returning user can access the Contact form from the link in the navigation or from scrolling down the page.
-There is also a anchor link within the 'Explore' section which will take the user to the contact form.
+There is also an anchor link within the 'Explore' section which will take the user to the contact form.

 As a returning user I would like to be able to view all of the current locations on the map/ and any new ones that may have been added.
- - A user can access the map via the Explore section and click through the different CTA's to display the different location markers.
+ - A returning user can access the map via the Explore section and click through the different CTA's to display the different location markers.
 In the future returning users would also be able to save locations of where they would like to visit.
+ - A returning user would be able to see new locations added with the future elements implemented.
+If a customer was to subscribe to the newsletter they would be able to view new locations and click through to view these on the webpage.